Cosmos Staking Guide 2025: Complete

 - Network Upgrades: Potential issues during hard forks

-- User Error: Mistakes in staking transactions
+- User Error: Mistakes in delegation transactions

 Market Risks